 The Company provides certain health care and life benefits for eligible retired employees and agents (and their eligible dependents).
-Employees are eligible for retiree health and life benefits if they are at least age 55 with 10 or more years of service with the Company, provided that they are enrolled for active health care coverage on the date they terminate employment.
+Employees are eligible for retiree health and life benefits if they are at least age 55 with 10 or more years of service with the Company.
 Agents are generally eligible for retiree health and life benefits if they meet certain age and service criteria on the date they terminate service.
+In either case, an employee or agent must be enrolled in active health care coverage on the date they terminate service to be eligible for retiree coverage.